ProjectLibertyLabs/social-app-template/README.md

 ### Deployment

-You can deploy using our containers.
+You can deploy using containers.
 Check the [docker-compose.yaml](backend/docker-compose.yaml) file for more details.

 <p align="right">(<a href="#-table-of-contents">back to top</a>)</p>